Professional Context

 💡 Expert Advice & Considerations

-Don't rely on Perplexity to generate entire IEPs or lesson plans, but use it to organize and analyze data to inform your decisions and free up time for more critical tasks like supporting student learning and behavior.
+The biggest misconception is that you should use this to generate entire IEPs or lesson plans, but use it to organize and analyze data to inform your decisions and free up time for more critical tasks like supporting student learning and behavior.

 Advanced Prompt Library